• Adult Epilepsy Specialist Nurse Team

 Assistive technology (AT)

-Advice is available on seizure alarms.
+Advice is available on assistive technology options and assessment:

 • Self-referral: Call 0344 800 8020